ossf/tac/process/project-lifecycle.md

 #### Incubation Entry Requirements and Considerations

-* Projects must have a minimum of three maintainers with a minimum of two different company affiliations.
+* Projects must have a minimum of three maintainers with a minimum of two different organization affiliations.
 * Projects should be able to show adoption by multiple parties and adoption's value to the open source community and/or end users (may include adoption of beta/early versions).
 * Projects must be aligned with the OpenSSF mission and either be a novel approach for existing areas, address an unfulfilled need, or be initial code needed for OpenSSF WG work.
 It is preferred that extensions of existing OpenSSF projects collaborate with the existing project rather than seek a new project.
-* Projects must have documented, initial project governance
+* Projects must have documented, initial project governance.

 #### Project Process: Sandbox to Incubation and direct entry to Incubation